marvk/vatprism/docs/index.md

 [![](assets/images/showcase/table_airports.png)](assets/images/showcase/table_airports.png)

-Show all Airports with the number of incoming and outgoing flights and number of connected controllers.
+Show all airports with the number of incoming and outgoing flights and number of connected controllers.

 #### Controllers